voidproc/sivbonsai/README.md

 ## LICENSE

-This software is released under the MIT License.
+* This software is released under the MIT License.

+* This work features an adaptation of Siv3D-kun, ©2015 Siv3D, licensed under a [CC BY-NC](http://creativecommons.org/licenses/by-nc/4.0/)